-JHA activities to increase resident involvement will continue to center on building resident and family self-sufficiency.
+JHA activities to increase resident involvement will continue to center on building resident and family selfsufficiency.
 These activities include the following programs:

-- 1. Neighborhood Network Centers (NNC) in Brentwood will continue to provide computer and employment skills training for public housing residents and community members.
-Specific activities include computer literacy training, GED instructions, educational programs, job search activities, resume assistance, and internet access on an annual basis. - 2.
-The Family Self-Sufficiency Program will provide case management services to targeted families in the Section 8 Program.
-Its main focus is helping these families achieve goals in education, employment, and homeownership.
-It is anticipated that it will assist approximately 350 persons in pursuing self-sufficiency goals. - 3.
-The Section 8 Homeownership Program will continue to provide financial literacy and credit repair to low-income families.
-These families will be served through the Family Self-Sufficiency Program. - 4.
-JHA will continue to work cooperatively with resident councils in each of the public housing Resident
+1. Neighborhood Network Centers (NNC) in Brentwood will continue to provide computer and employment skills training for public housing residents and community members.
+Specific activities include computer literacy training, GED instructions, educational programs, job search activities, resume assistance, and internet access on an annual basis.

+2. The Family Self-Sufficiency Program will provide case management services to families in the Section 8 Program.
+Its focus is to help families achieve goals in education, employment, and homeownership.
+It is anticipated that it will assist approximately 350 persons in pursuing self-sufficiency goals.

+3. The Section 8 Homeownership Program will continue to provide financial literacy and credit repair to low-income families.
+These families will be served through the Family Self-Sufficiency Program.

-Management Corporation (RMC) communities to implement and enforce standards and expectations that families should make an effort to achieve self-sufficiency as a goal.
+4. JHA will continue to work cooperatively with resident councils in each of the public housing Resident Management Corporation (RMC) communities to implement and enforce standards and expectations that families should make an effort to achieve self-sufficiency as a goal.
 The resident councils are the initiators of activities and services that aid residents in securing valuable resources to address their needs.
-RMCs are instrumental in assisting staff to implement educational programs and self-sufficiency programs.
+RMCs are instrumental in assisting staff to implement educational and self-sufficiency programs.